-“Psycho,” the 1960 cinematic classic suspense-thriller by Alfred Hitchcock, caught audiences off guard with the audacious murder of its main character less than halfway through the film.
+“Psycho,” the 1960 cinematic classic suspense-thriller by Alfred Hitchcock, caught audiences off guard with the shocking murder of its main character less than halfway through the film.

 When actress Janet Leigh watched herself in the scene, where a knife-wielding silhouette surprises her character in the shower from behind, Leigh said it was so terrifying that she stopped taking showers altogether and would lock all the doors and windows to her home whenever she did.